totoczko/spotick/README.md

-Spotick is a Progressive Web App inspired by Instagram developed using React.js.
+Spotick is a Progressive Web App inspired by Instagram and developed using React.js.
 It was part of a thesis "Comparison of Progressive Web Apps, hybrid and native applications".

 Main features:
 - registering / logging in and out